MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 > [!IMPORTANT]
 > These attacks can be *catastrophic* to business operations and are difficult to clean up, requiring complete adversary eviction to protect against future attacks.
 Unlike commodity ransomware that usually only requires malware remediation, **human-operated ransomware will continue to threaten your business operations after the initial encounter**.

-This graphic shows how extortion-based attacks are growing in impact and likelihood.

 [The impact and likelihood that human-operated ransomware attacks will continue](media/human-operated-ransomware/ransomware-extortion-based-attack.png)